18F/18f.gsa.gov/_team/porta-antiporta.md

 team: Product
 twitter:
 ---

-Porta Antiporta started his career at Motorola as an embedded software engineer.
-He has also worked in product management and strategy.
-He has a computer engineering degree from the University of Michigan and a master’s degree in business administration from the Kellogg School of Management.
+Porta Antiporta has traveled through the "full stack" of software product delivery.
+He started as a software engineer with eventual stints in product management and strategy .
+He has a computer engineering degree from the University of Michigan and an MBA from the Kellogg School of Management.

-He has run the full gamut of software from being a developer to product strategy and definition.

-Before joining 18F, he was the product owner of an online health insurance marketplace for GoHealth, a startup that interfaces heavily with Healthcare.gov.
+Before joining 18F, he was the product owner of GoHealth's online health insurance marketplace that interfaces heavily with Healthcare.gov.

-Porta, the son of a United Nations diplomat, said he was able to see the impact of public servants while growing up in Italy.
+As the son of a United Nations diplomat living in Italy, Porta saw the immense impact of public servants.

-“I've always wanted to pay back the debt that I owe as the U.N. covered most of my undergraduate education,” he said.
+"The U.N. provided me with opportunities seldom experienced by others.
+Working at 18F allows me to serve and pay back this debt, by making our government more accessible through tech," he said.

-A naturalized U.S. citizen, Porta said he has experienced “how non-user-centric design can hinder getting social services to those that need it the most.”
+Going through the naturalization process to become a U.S. citizen, Porta experienced firsthand how non-user-centric design can hinder getting social services to those that need it the most.

-Working at 18F gives him the opportunity to “serve and give back to society by making our government more accessible through tech.”
+He is currently the project lead for the redesign of the legal resources section of FEC.gov.
+The team is tasked with making those services more readily accessible and reducing barriers that make it difficult to navigate complex campaign finance regulations.